Literary language: Bengali

-Grammatically, the two forms are identical, and differing forms, such as verb conjugations, are easily converted from one form to another.
+Grammatically, the two forms are identical; differing forms, such as verb conjugations, are easily converted from one form to another.
 However, the vocabulary is quite different from one form to the other and must be learned separately.
 Among the works of Rabindranath Tagore are examples of both shadhubhasha (especially among his earlier works) and chôlitôbhasha (especially among his later works).
 The national anthem of India was originally written in the shadhubhasha form of Bengali.